-2020 PROXY STATEMENT SUMMARY 1 2020 Annual Meeting 1 Matters to Be Voted on at the Annual Meeting 1 Business and Financial Highlights 2 Executive Compensation Program Highlights 3 QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING AND PROCEDURAL MATTERS 6 How can I attend the Annual Meeting?
-6 Can shareholders ask questions during the Annual Meeting?
-6 Who is entitled to vote at the Annual Meeting?
-6 Why did I receive a one-page notice in the mail regarding the Internet availability of proxy materials instead of a full set of proxy materials?
-6 What proposals will be voted on at the Annual Meeting?
-7 How does the Board of Directors recommend that I vote?
-7 What is the voting requirement to approve each of the proposals and how are votes counted?
-7 How many shares must be present or represented to conduct business at the Annual Meeting?
-7 How can I vote my shares during the Annual Meeting?
-8 How can I vote my shares without attending the 8 Annual Meeting?
-What is the difference between holding shares as a shareholder of record and as a beneficial 8 owner?
+Page Page 2020 PROXY STATEMENT SUMMARY 1 FISCAL YEAR END 12 2020 Annual Meeting Matters to Be Voted on at the Annual Meeting Business and Financial Highlights Executive Compensation Program Highlights 1 1 2 3 PROPOSAL ONE: ELECTION OF DIRECTORS General 13 QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING AND PROCEDURAL MATTERS 6 Nominees for Director 13 13 14 How can I attend the Annual Meeting?
+Can shareholders ask questions during the Annual Meeting?
+Who is entitled to vote at the Annual Meeting?
+Why did I receive a one-page notice in the mail 6 6 6 PROPOSAL TWO: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 20 regarding the Internet availability of proxy materials instead of a full set of proxy materials?
+What proposals will be voted on at the Annual Meeting?
+6 7 General Recommendation of the Board of Directors Accounting Fees Pre-Approval of Audit and Non-Audit Services 20 20 I vote?
+7 PROPOSAL THREE: ADVISORY VOTE TO APPROVE COMPENSATION PAID TO NAMED EXECUTIVE OFFICERS 21 Meeting?
+How can I vote my shares during the Annual Meeting?
+7 8 General Recommendation of the Board of Directors AUDIT COMMITTEE REPORT 21 21 How can I vote my shares without attending the Annual Meeting?
+8 CORPORATE GOVERNANCE MATTERS 22 owner?
 What happens if additional matters are presented at the Annual Meeting?
-9 9 Can I change my vote?
-What happens if I decide to attend the Annual Meeting but I have already voted or submitted a proxy card covering my shares?
-9 What should I do if I receive more than one set of voting materials?
-9 Is my vote confidential?
-9 Where can I find the voting results of the Annual Meeting?
-9 Who will bear the cost of soliciting votes for the Annual Meeting?
-10 What is the deadline to propose actions for consideration at next year's annual meeting of shareholders or to nominate individuals to serve as directors?
-10 How may I obtain a separate set of proxy materials or the 2020 Annual Report?
-11 Whom do I contact if I have questions?
-11
+8 9 9 9 9 9 10 Corporate Governance Guidelines 23 23 23 23 materials or the 2020 Annual Report?
+11 11